 Museum of Vojvodina – quick facts

-It is the place of significant historical importance.
+It is a place of significant historical importance.
 The place that keeps alive history and tradition of Vojvodina.
 The place that contains some of the most amazing museum items you will find in all the Ex-Yugoslavia.
-The must visit place in your next trip to Novi Sad.
+The must-visit place on your next trip to Novi Sad.